rust-lang/book/src/ch07-01-packages-modules-and-crates.md

 ## Modules

-*Modules* are source-code based organizational units recognized by the Rust compiler that organize code into semi-autonomous sections with controllable internal privacy, controllable external visibility, and independent scope.
+*Modules* are source based logical organizational units recognized by the Rust compiler that organize code into semi-autonomous sections with controllable internal privacy, controllable external visibility, and independent scope.